 The COVID-19 public health emergency is impacting the research community in a myriad of known and yet to be known ways.
 This is intended to be a clearinghouse of Harvard Guidance and Federal Information related to research.
 RAS will update this document as additional guidance is issued.
 Revised 4/1...
 Read more about COVID-19 RESOURCES

 Guidance document to help our research community better understand the agency’s regulations (NSF PAPPG) and expectations, and what resources should be reported in the NSF “Current and Pending Support (C&P).”

-NSF now requires the use of an Excel template (click here for a copy) for identifying Collaborators and Other Affiliations Information.
-The template has been developed to be fillable, however, the content and format requirements must not be altered by as this will create printing and viewing errors.
+NSF requires the use of an Excel template (click here for a copy) for reporting the Collaborators and Other Affiliations (COA) information of all Senior Personnel identified in proposal submissions.
+The Excel template has been developed to be fillable, however, the content and format requirements must not be altered by as this will create printing and viewing errors.